Assisted Hand Pump

-Three pumps have experienced problems….one was beaten with a baseball bat by an angry teenager, one was shot by a high-powered rifle and one was run over by a pick-up truck.
+Three pumps have experienced problems….one was beaten with a baseball bat by an angry camper, one was shot by a high-powered rifle and one was run over by a pick-up truck.
 The one run over by the pick-up truck was not operable.
 The other two continued to function despite the abuse!

 Convenient wheelchair access that enables easy access to drinking water.
 The drive shaft target installation elevation is 34″ above ground level.

 Water flows even with less than a full rotation of the crank handle.